georgeiliop/learning-app/README.md

 A learning app for 7th grade informatics class.

+# Github Pages

+You can find the deployed version here: https://georgeiliop.github.io/learning-app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).